pckh12/wateroverflow/README.md

 # Water Overflow Challenge

-Water Overflow Coding Challenge
+## Summary

-Calculates the amout of water held by each glass when water is poured into the top of a triangle stack of glasses.
+Calculates the amount of water held by each glass when water is poured into the top of a triangle stack of glasses.

-Any excess water overflows to the glasses below with even distibution.
+Any excess water overflows to the glasses below with even distribution.

 ## Assumptions:
 - All glasses have a 250ml capacity